 If you don’t yet own one you can of course also use a hand mixer to combine all your ingredients.
 It’s important to use an electric option though so that you get enough aeration in the batter.

-The use of sukrin gold makes a difference in this keto carrot cake, so I wouldn’t omit it if you want to ensure the same results.
+The use of brown sugar substitute makes a difference in this keto carrot cake, so I wouldn’t omit it if you want to ensure the same results.
 Alternatively, you can use Lakanto Golden and its granulated sugar substitute.

 Once your sugar substitutes and butter are light and fluffy you can begin to add your eggs one at a time beating well after each addition.